Azurency/CQUI_Community-Edition/README.md

   * adding faster diplomacy fadeouts in #217
   * adding type/yields to the GW trade tooltip in #217
   * cleaning up the plot tooltip in #232
+* @JHCD for:
+  * fixing a runtime error in #338
+  * fixing missing gov info with upscaling enabled (#96) in #345
+  * fixing the mod's display in the in-game mod menu (#326) in #351
+  * updating URS to version 1.7.3 (#340) in #369
+  * fixing oversized URS tab buttons (#366) in #375
+  * porting some missing Australian patch changes in #402
+* Aristos / @ricanuck for:
+  * porting GPT + mutually-owned resource highlighting from HB UI in #374
+  * fixing doubled yield expenses in URS yield tab
+  * fixing duplicate row headers in multiple URS tabs
+  * fixing the vanilla civ bug where the World Tracker checkboxes could fail to persist their states
+  * changing URS so that it properly remembers the last-used tab
+  * adding detailed tooltips to the relationship icons in the diplomacy ribbon (in #391) and diplomatic view (in #393)
+  * fixing negative 0 values appearing in the happiness breakdown
+  * fixing an issue where URS tabs could desynchronise (#321) in #397
+  * adding detailed tooltips to the worldtracker science/civics items (#191) in #398
 * @zgavin for UI bugfixes in #1 and #2
 * @olegbl for the Amenities overview overhaul in #4 and multiple UI bugfixes ( #9 and #12 )
   * Additional kudos to /u/mateusarc from the Civilization subreddit for his original concept art